vic-lee/financial-system-notes/midterm_review_notes.md

   - **Ponzi schemes**.
 Solution: severe punishment (by the government).
   - **The principal-agent problem**

 In debt, overcome moral hazard by covenants.
-Equity finnance does not have this option.
+Equity finance does not have this option.

 ##### The debt overhang problem